 Participants with a range of expertise (Latin and Greek, literary, archaeological, philosophical and historical) have explored the overlaps and interactions between a broad spectrum of works – by historians and biographers (Tacitus, Suetonius, Plutarch), satirists and epigrammatists (Juvenal, Martial), orators and philosophers (Pliny the Younger, Dio Chrysostom, Polemon of Smyrna, Favorinus), and military and administrative writers (Frontinus, Arrian, Aelianus Tacticus), among others.
 These authors not only engaged with each other; they were influenced by – and helped to shape – many of the social, cultural and political developments of the age, both individually and through the creative dialogues they entered into.
 A collaborative reappraisal of their works has resulted in new readings of individual texts (analysis of Frontinus’ interactions with Martial, Pliny, Plutarch, Tacitus and Aelian, for example, has offered fresh insights into each of these authors), as well as a fuller understanding of their shared concerns and of the intertextual dynamics of literary production at the time.
 A significant aspect of the project has been the exploration of different models of ‘intertextuality’ (from allusion and citation to interdiscursivity, synchronic parallelism and ‘extratextuality’); and interactions between ‘literary’ and less ‘literary’ phenomena have also been examined.
 This has developed our understanding of literary culture in the Roman imperial period more generally (by exposing, inter alia, the variety of relationships between texts written in different traditions, and the collective power of their exchanges to shape Roman thought).
 We have also engaged with broader issues – e.g., trends in the ways in which Romans and Greeks imagined the city of Rome, or explored the realities and rhetoric of Roman rule; and patterns and shifts in the ways in which men of different social and political status negotiated the past, presented political change and continuity, and addressed the changing role of the elite.
 In so doing, we have explored the interface between literary, social, cultural and political spheres of activity, and considered the ways in which the study of literary interactions can expand – and be informed by – the wider study of the period’s social, cultural and political history.
 The project has proposed new methodological models (moving beyond some of the paradigms of intertextuality that the study of Augustan literature in particular has established as standard) at the same time as advancing our understanding of Nervan, Trajanic and Hadrianic literature and society specifically.

-In this podcast, recorded at the start of the project, Alice König introduces Literary Interactions and gives a flavour of what we set out to achieve by sketching some literary interactions between the Roman author Frontinus and some of his contemporary writers.
-The results of our work can be accessed through our two edited volumes.
+In this podcast, recorded at the start of the project, Alice König introduces the Literary Interactions project and gives a flavour of what we originally set out to achieve by sketching some literary interactions between the Roman author Frontinus and some of his contemporary writers.
+The first results of our work can be accessed through our two edited volumes.